-Meatloaf: my meatloaf recipes calls for bread crumbs.
-I substitute gluten free organic oatmeal for the breadcrumbs and it turns out AMAZING!!
+Meatloaf: my meatloaf recipe calls for breadcrumbs.
+I substitute gluten-free organic oatmeal for the breadcrumbs and it turns out AMAZING!!
 Check out the recipe here.
 Side note: My family loves smoked meatloaf but this recipe is also delicious cooked in an oven.

-Mexican: When making homemade Mexican food you probably are going to need taco shells, burrito wrap, or nacho chips.
-You can still use your normal recipe by making sure you by corn shells, tortillas, or chips.
-Most of these are gluten free.
+Mexican: When making homemade Mexican food you probably are going to need stock-up on a few supplies.
+You can still use many of your normal recipes but be sure to use gluten-free corn shells, tortillas, or chips.

-Taco Seasoning: I have not found a taco seasoning packet that is gluten free.
-I’m sure they exist somewhere.
-I’ve learned to make my own, which is actually a lot cheaper.
-The main ingredient in these seasoning packets is cumin.
-Cumin gives it that taco flavor.
+The main ingredient in taco seasoning is cumin.
+Cumin provides that nice taco flavor.
 When I brown my meat for Mexican dishes I add a tablespoon or so of cumin and a shake or two of whatever spices I have on hand, such as, chili powder, onion powder, garlic salt/powder, salt, pepper, etc. I might add a few tablespoons of water if it looks dry.

 UPDATE: Check out this post for a homemade Taco Seasoning Recipe.

-If you hare having a hard time finding Allergy-Friendly Products check out this post.
+If you are having a hard time finding Allergy-Friendly Products check out this post.

-Over the years, I have discovered that modifying recipes to be gluten free really isn’t a big deal.
-All it takes is some knowledge, some time and some experimenting.
+Over the years, I have discovered that modifying recipes to be gluten-free really isn’t a big deal.
+All it takes is some knowledge, some time, and a little bit of experimenting.

 What recipes do you struggle with making gluten-free?